-Should you offer a service that will allow your clients to book resources for an entire day, such as renting bicycles, you can round all times accordingly.
+Should you offer a service that allows your clients to book resources for an entire day, such as renting bicycles, you can round all times to whole days.
 Selecting Round all times to the nearest day will omit the display of hours and minutes.

 You can further limit availability by specifying opening hours.

 Testing the schedule from a visitor’s point of viewStep

 Test the scheduling process from a client’s perspective to make sure you catch any errors before engaging with your clients and to ensure the appointment schedule behaves as expected.
 You will need to switch between administrator and user access, which is discussed under Testing the schedule you created.

 Every appointment schedule has its own URL, which can be viewed via Configure under Overview.
 When a client enters the schedule, they will be able to log in with the link in the top right corner.